 This course is a workshop environment, garnering a significant output of original creative work in poetry.
-Emphasis will include the craft of the genre as students concentrate on form, concrete language, image, poetic conventions, the line, metaphor, and the lyric tradition.
-The class will also address revision as an explicit aspect of the writing process.
-Prerequisite: ENGL 367.
+Emphasis will include the craft of the genre as students concentrate on form, concrete language, image, poetic conventions, the line,

 This course is a workshop environment, garnering a significant output of original creative work in poetry.
 Emphasis will include the craft, theory, and traditions of the genre.
 The class will also require students to respond analytically to model texts and/or essays on craft and prosody.
 Prerequisite: ENGL 405.